Iris japonica: Description

-The stems (and the many branches) hold between 2 and 4 flowers, in spring and early summer, between March to April (in Japan) or April and May.
+The stems (and the many branches) hold between two and four flowers, in spring and early summer, between March and April (in Japan) or April and May.

 The flowers are like Iris cristata flowers but paler and fancier.
-The short lasting flowers open in succession (one after another), for between 2, and 5 weeks.
+The short lasting flowers open in succession (one after another), for between 2 and 5 weeks.
 These flowers have a clove pinks aroma.

 The flattish, flowers are 4.5–6 cm in diameter, and come in shades of pale blue, or pale lavender, or lilac, or purple, to white.

-It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards').
+It has two pairs of petals, three large sepals (outer petals), known as the 'falls' and three inner, smaller petals (or tepals, known as the 'standards').
 The falls are elliptic or obovate, with a spreading limb and blue or purple/violet blotching, spots, (or dots) around a central yellow signal patch around a visible yellow, or orange crest.
 They are 2.5–3 cm long and 1.4–2 cm wide.
 The standards are elliptic or narrowly obovate.
 They are 2.8–3 cm long and 1.5–2.1 cm wide.
 The standards spreading to the same plane as the falls, creating the 'flat' look.
 All the petals are fringed (fimbriated) around the edges.

 It has a 1.1–2 cm long perianth tube, 0.8–1.2 cm long stamens, white anthers and 7–10 mm ovary.
 It has 0.5–0.75 long and pale blue style branches.
 The terminal lobes are fimbriated (fringed).

 After the iris has flowered, between May and June, it produces an ellipsoid-cylindric, non-beaked seed capsule, which is 2.5–3 cm long and 1.2–1.5 cm wide.
 Inside the capsule, it has dark brown seeds with a small aril.